 1 stick of cinnamon

-The next day, strain the water from the corn and place THE kernels into a deep pot.
+Strain the water from the corn and place the kernels into a deep pot.
 With a potato masher or other heavy kitchen utensil, smash the kernels a little until they break open.
 This is important because the starch from the corn will help thicken the api blanco.
 Or just used canned hominy and do the same.

-Add the milk and cinnamon stick and boil until the corn is completely soft.
-If it becomes too thick, add a little milk.
+Add the milk, cloves and cinnamon stick and boil until the corn is completely soft.
+(If it becomes too thick, add a little milk).
 It should be a nice thick drink, but not so thick you need to eat it with a spoon.

 Add the sugar and stir, then turn off your stove and allow the drink to thicken for about 5 minutes.

 Strain the liquid from the corn.
-It is the LIQUID you want to keep, not the corn.
+It is the LIQUID you will drink, not the corn.

 ** Sweeten to taste (Bolivians like their beverages very very sweet and this recipe reflects that).
-I like to use dark BROWN sugar instead of white sugar.
-It gives it a really nice flavor.
+I like to use dark BROWN sugar instead of white sugar because it gives it a milder sweet flavor.